cosmos/cosmos-sdk/docs/core/baseapp.md

 ## Introduction

-`baseapp` is an abstraction that implements the core of an SDK application, namely:
+`baseapp` is a base class that implements the core of an SDK application, namely:

 - The [Application-Blockchain Interface](#abci), for the state-machine to communicate with the underlying consensus engine (e.g. Tendermint).
 - A [Router](#routing), to route [messages](./tx-msgs.md) and [queries](./querier.md) to the appropriate [module](../building-modules/modules.md).